Peter Hough

 Look out for hazards!

-The recce may take longer that the walk on the day, as you will be stopping to consult a map, taking the wrong path on occasions, all of which adds up.
+The recce may take longer than the walk on the day, as you will be stopping to consult a map, or your phone, taking the wrong path on occasions, all of which adds up.
 Your general pace might be slower too.
 On a full day's walking it could make the difference of an hour.

 Before The Walk

-Details of your walk are already in the programme; departure time, date, location, your name and mobile phone number, Moderate, Easy, Strenuous.
+Details of your walk are already in the programme; departure time, date, location, your name and contact method, Moderate, Easy, Strenuous.
 At the top should be the title, the date, and the time you will start, how many miles and total feet of climbing - easy with the OS app which gives you this information.
 Next a brief description - no more than a paragraph - of the walk highlights and general geography.
 Do not include a blow by blow account!

 Next some travelling instructions to drive to the start, including post code and What3words.
 It might also be worth putting in OS map coordinates as some people still don't have satnavs or smart phones.